ydyxj/ydyxj.github.io/publications.md

  <br>**Coming soon!** 🚀
-- Letter-Speech Sound Congruency Differentially Modulates Theta and Beta-Band Powers and Coherences: An EEG Study (Under review)
+- Differential Modulations of Theta and Beta Oscillations by Audiovisual Congruency in Letter-Speech Sound Integration (Under review)

 ## Working Manuscript
 In Preparation